Exhibitions at Montréal museums

 VAN GOGH - Distorsion

-In collaboration with National Geographic, OASIS immersion presents Root for Nature which was inspired by the historic COP15 agreements.
+In collaboration with National Geographic, OASIS immersion presents Root for Nature inspired by the historic COP15 agreements.
 Root for Nature immerses visitors in a striking interpretation of biodiversity via immersive digital arts and informative educational zones.
-Runs to February 2.
+Extended to May 24.

 The VAN GOGH - Distorsion exhibition is back.
-Journey through more than 225 paintings, drawings and sketches and a contemporary look at Van Gogh’s works in the acclaimed immersive exhibition which runs to February 2.
+Journey through more than 225 paintings, drawings and sketches and a contemporary look at Van Gogh’s works in the acclaimed immersive exhibition.
+Extended to May 25.

 Contemporary Art in the Underground